-- 1. All general requirements for admission to the Graduate School of Mississippi College must be met. - 2.
-Must have a baccalaureate degree from an accredited institution. - 3.
-Must have a minimum of 18 semester hours of undergraduate work in history, of which 15 semester hours must be at the upper division (junior/300+ and above) level. - 4.
-GRE Requirement: A verbal score of 146 or more and a quantitative score of 140 or more, or one of these scores on either section and a score of 2.5 on the writing assessment of the GRE General Examination, is required.
-The verbal and quantitative scores will not be combined.
-Departments may exercise discretion for students who score below this range. - 5.
+1. All general requirements for admission to the Graduate School of Mississippi College must be met.

+- 2. Must have a Bachelor's degree from a credited institution with an overall minimum GPA of 3.0.
+If not, students must have a 2.8 GPA in their undergraduate History courses.
+Applicants who do not meet these GPA requirements may demonstrate their ability to perform graduate work by scoring 155 or higher on the Verbal portion of the GRE. - 3.
+Must have a minimum of 18 semester hours of undergraduate work in history, of which 15 semester hours must be at the upper division (junior/300+ and above) level.
+Students must have a minimum GPA of 2.8 in their undergraduate history courses. - 4.
 Applicants must submit three unique letters of recommendation from faculty members who have taught the student in undergraduate courses, at least one of whom teaches history.
-The letters must convey that the student is capable of successfully competing the coursework and any other associated tasks required for the M.A. degree. - 6.
+The letters must convey that the student is capable of successfully completing the coursework and any other associated tasks required for the M.A. degree. - 5.
 Applicants must submit an acceptable original "Statement of Purpose" outlining their reasons for seeking the M.A. degree.
 This essay should address the student's motivation(s) in seeking the degree, a proposed program of study, and career objectives once the degree is completed.